pachterlab/kallistobustools/getting_started.md

 ## 2. Build the index and gene map
 ### 2a.
 Index
-The index only ever needs to be built once.
+The index only needs to be built once for each species transcriptome for a given k-mer size (the default k-mer 31 is suggested).
 You have the option of downloading the index or building it yourself.
+Prebuilt indices constructed from [Ensembl reference transcriptomes](https://uswest.ensembl.org/info/data/ftp/index.html) can be download from the [kallisto transcriptome indices](https://github.com/pachterlab/kallisto-transcriptome-indices/releases) site.
+Building indices with __kallisto index__ will often be faster in practice than downloading index files.
+For example, the __kallisto__ index for the mouse transcriptome takes between 5--10 minutes to build on a standard desktop or laptop.
+Transcriptome fasta files for model organisms can be downloaded from the [Ensembl database](https://www.ensembl.org/info/data/ftp/index.html).
+We recommend using cDNA fasta, specifically the *.cdna.all.fa.gz files. __kallisto__ can build indices directly from gzipped files.

-#### Downloading the index (do this then skip to Step 2b.).
+#### Downloading the index ( if downloading the index then skip to Step 2b.).
 If you wish to download the index then navigate to https://github.com/pachterlab/kallistobuspaper_2019/releases/tag/getting_started right-click on ```Mus_musculus.GRCm38.cdna.all.idx.gz``` select```Copy Link Address``` and download this file on your terminal.

 ```